conda/conda/docs/source/user-guide/tasks/use-mro-with-conda.rst

 NOTE: December 12, 2017 update: The packages in the MRO channel were last updated in 2016 and are now deprecated.
-They have been copied to https://repo.continuum.io/pkgs/mro-archive and will be removed from their current channel at https://anaconda.org/mro in about one week.
+They have been copied to https://repo.continuum.io/pkgs/mro-archive and in about one week they will be removed from their current locations at https://repo.continuum.io/pkgs/mro/ and https://anaconda.org/mro .
 Soon after that the new versions of the MRO packages will be posted.

 .. contents::
    :local: